 Tutor: Dr Andrew Morrice

 Includes lunch, refreshments and course handouts

 Select a location & date

 Save 15% when you book both days together – enter the code ‘MIND15’ at the checkout.

-The perfect way to update your knowledge – join Dr Andrew Morrice for this invaluable CPD day – this course can be either a stand-alone learning experience or form part of a 2-day exploration along with ‘Movement, Emotion and Calm’ which is held the preceding day.
+The perfect way to update your knowledge – join Dr Andrew Morrice for this invaluable CPD day – only date this year – this course can be either a stand-alone learning experience or form part of a 2-day exploration along with ‘Movement, Emotion and Calm’ which is held the preceding day.
 Between them the two days cover all the key areas for maintaining overall health.

 Why take this course

 Sleep and sound nutrition are widely recognised to be essential to mental health – this day gives you an opportunity to learn about these two areas in depth, including the role of the Microbiome.

 A greater understanding of these two areas can be vital in freeing ourselves from the ‘mind-only mindset’ to help us quickly and effectively resolve many of our difficulties in life.